ITIN Applications

 What is an ITIN?

-Important Note on Renewals: Any ITIN that was not included on a U.S. federal tax return at least once for three consecutive tax years will expire on December 31 of the third consecutive tax year of non-use.
+Important Note on Applications: Any ITIN that was not included on a U.S. federal tax return at least once for three consecutive tax years will expire on December 31 of the third consecutive tax year of non-use.
 Additionally, ITINs assigned before 2013 have expired.
 If your ITIN has expired and you need to file a tax return, you must submit a renewal application.

 Related Resources